sharktacos/OpenColorIO-configs/docs/Unreal.md

 1. **Maya** export FBX, geometry options: smoothing groups, triangulate.
 2. **Substance** Export textueres to same folder as mesh.
 Save as Targa using Unreal 4 (packed) preset (baseColor is RGBA with A: opacity, ORM is OcclusionRoughnessMetallic, Normal is DirectX.
-5. **Unreal** Make Base Material, save it.
-6. Create new folder "staticMeshes" in Content Browser, double click to go in it.
+3. **Unreal** Create new folder "staticMeshes" in Content Browser, double click to go in it.
 Open File Explorer and drag in asset folder (containing the mesh and textures).
 "Import All"
+4. **Unreal** Connect the maps to the material, save it.
+5. **Unreal** Make Folder called "shared" and move the shader there as Substance_base_mtl.
+Make material instance.

 Try Exporting Maya standard rather than AiStandard, try embed media on lambert https://issues.unrealengine.com/issue/UE-36286